PMP® Exam Questions - The Complete Guide

-Over 200 PMP exam questions.
+Get 69 questions in 3 exams.
+PMP exam questions.
 Take exam in Real Exam Mode.
 With option to take in Timed Mode or Learning Mode where you can see hints or opt to take fewer questions per session.
 Disclaimer: This is my own simulator!

 The Next Step for PMP Certification Exam Prep

-Find even more free resources and important information on how to prepare for the PMP exam on the free section of the PM Prepcast website.
+Find even more free resources and important information on how to prepare for the PMP exam on the free section of the PM PrepCast website.
 I encourage students to try to answer as many practice exams under real exam conditions.
 In other words, do not refer to your notes or the PMBOK® Guide, take a full exam within the time limit.

 Learn More about PMP Exam Questions

 As I said, practice makes perfect.
 Free PMP exam questions and knowing what type of questions to expect on the exam are great for starters.
-However, in order to better prepare to take your PMP exam, you want to practice your exam realistically.
+However, in order to better prepare for your PMP exam, you want to practice your exam realistically.
 After all, you don't practice for your driving test in a bumper car.
 No. You drive a real car out on the streets to gain driving experience.

 And so the best way to prepare for your PMP exam is to practice with a real PMP Exam Simulator.